DanieleSuppo/swade-iz3/README.md

 To request a package listing for your first release, go to the [Package Submission Form](https://foundryvtt.com/packages/submit) (accessible via a link at the bottom of the "[Systems and Modules](https://foundryvtt.com/packages/)" page on the Foundry website).

 Fill in the form.
 "Package Name" must match the name in the module manifest.
 Package Title will be the display name for the package.
 Package URL should be your repo URL.
 ![image](https://user-images.githubusercontent.com/36359784/120664263-b49e5500-c482-11eb-9126-af7006389903.png)

 One of the Foundry staff will typically get back to you with an approval or any further questions within a few days, and give you access to the package admin pages.

 Once you have access to the [module admin page](https://foundryvtt.com/admin/packages/package/), you can release a new version by going into the page for your module, scrolling to the bottom, and filling in a new Package Version.

-When listing a new version, Version should be the version number you set above, and the Manifest URL should be the manifest __for that specific version__ (do not use /latest/ here).
+When listing a new version, Version should be the version number you set above, and the Manifest URL should be the manifest **for that specific version** (do not use /latest/ here).
 ![image](https://user-images.githubusercontent.com/36359784/120664346-c4b63480-c482-11eb-9d8b-731b50d70939.png)

 > ### :warning: Important :warning:
 >
 > It is very important that you use the specific release manifest url, and not the `/latest` url here.
 For more details about why this is important and how Foundry Installs/Updates packages, read [this wiki article](https://foundryvtt.wiki/en/development/guides/releases-and-history).

 Clicking "Save" in the bottom right will save the new version, which means that anyone installing your module from within Foundry will get that version, and a post will be generated in the #release-announcements channel on the official Foundry VTT Discord.

 # FoundryVTT Module

-Does something, probably
+swade-iz3

 ## Changelog